andycroll/andycroll.com/_posts/2021/2021-06-21-calculate-mode-median-average-of-a-ruby-array.md

 The `#tally` method was added to `Enumerable` in Ruby 2.7 so you might see implementations that use `inject` which will perform worse.

-I compared the performance of the different implementations when I wrote about [calculating the mean](/ruby/calculate-a-mean-average-from-a-ruby-array).
+I compared the performance of using native Ruby methods versus your own implementations when I wrote about [calculating the mean](/ruby/calculate-a-mean-average-from-a-ruby-array).

 ## Anything else?